AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 - Open **System Settings** > **Developer Options** > Scroll down and enable **USB debugging** > Confirm debugging is enabled in the window **Allow USB debbuging** after reading the warning carefully.
 3. Install the [Firefox](https://www.mozilla.org/en-US/firefox/releases/) browser (release version);
 4. Open the **AdGuard settings** > **Network** > **HTTPS Filtering** > Install the certificate in **Firefox** > Select **stable** option;
-5. Open the folder `data/data/org.mozilla.firefox/files/mozilla` using `adb shell su cd data/data/...`, then browse to the folder named `xxxxxxx.default` and remember its name.
+5. Open the folder `data/data/org.mozilla.firefox/files/mozilla` using `adb shell su` and `cd data/data/...`, then browse to the folder named `xxxxxxx.default` and remember its name.
 6. In the specified folder we are interested in two files:
 - `cert9.db`
 - `key4.db`
-7. We need to move these files to a folder on the browser where the security certificate issue occurred:
+7. We need to move these files to a folder of the browser where the security certificate issue occurred:
 - `data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyy.default`.
 8. The full сommand will look like this:
 - `adb shell su`